mahikarao/NLP-Learnings/README.md

 5. Task5:- Explored Lexicon stopword for 2 language enlish and french.
 Also performed NLTK pipelining on my favourite actor Shah Rukh Khan : )

+6. Task6:- If you go through this repository, PLEASE CHECK OUT THIS FILE:
+                                 Authors_writing_style_comparison_using_COSINE_SIMILARITY
+           This has been my favourite task of all till now.
+Why?
+Because it is a proof that my fav. author is genuinely good : )
 ```